MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Discussion

 \section{Discussion}

-We developed an innovative mediation modeling approach under the PO framework to analyze mediators that have zero-inflated distributions such as the microbiome.
+We developed an innovative marginal mediation modeling approach under the PO framework to analyze zero-inflated compositional mediators such as microbiome.
 We showed that the mediation effect for zero-inflated mediators can be decomposed into two components of which the first is due to the change in the mediator over its positive domain and the second is due to the discrete binary change from zero to a non-zero status.
 These two components have different interpretations and are equally important for investigating causal mechanisms.
-Commonly used ZIB distributions were considered for microbiome RA in this paper even though this can be extended to a fairly general framework for mediators with zero-inflated distributions.
-When the point mass $\Delta$ is zero for the mediator (i.e., the distribution is not zero-inflated), the model reduces to a typical mediation analysis model \citep{Vander09,Imai}.
-Therefore, this approach can be also used for data sets after zero-valued data points are imputed with a positive number such as Pseudocount or other normalization techniques are applied.
-This tool will be useful for researchers to evaluate the mediation effects of microbiome and disentangle causal pathways that are scientifically important.
+The marginal model approach can also account for the compositional structure.
+When the point mass at zero (i.e., $\Delta$) is equal to zero for the mediator (i.e., the distribution is not zero-inflated), the model reduces to a marginal mediation model for data without zeros as described in Section \ref{sc:modelNo0}.
+Therefore, this approach can be also used for data sets after zero-valued data points are imputed with a positive number such as a Pseudocount (or after other normalization techniques are applied).
 R scripts for implementing the method are available upon request.

 This paper considered $X$ as a univariate variable and did not include covariates as potential confounders in the models.
 It is straightforward to adjust for a set of covariates using our approach.
 Let $C$ denote a vector of covariates or potential confounders.
-Then the NIE and NDE can be calculated at a specific value, $c$, of $C$ as $\text{NIE}=\E(Y_{x_2M_{x_2}}-Y_{x_2M_{x_1}}|C=c)$, $\text{NDE}=\E(Y_{x_2 M_{x_1}}-Y_{x_1 M_{x_1}}|C=c)$ and $\text{CDE}=\E(Y_{x_2 m}-Y_{x_1 m}|C=c)$.
+Then the NIE and NDE can be calculated at a specific value, $c$, of $C$ as $\text{NIE}=\E(Y_{x_2M_j(x_2)}-Y_{x_2M_j(x_1)}|C=c)$, $\text{NDE}=\E(Y_{x_2 M_j(x_1)}-Y_{x_1 M_j(x_1)}|C=c)$ and $\text{CDE}=\E(Y_{x_2 m}-Y_{x_1 m}|C=c)$.
 The value of $c$ can be taken as the mean value of the covariates similar to how least squares mean is calculated in regression models \citep{LSM1982}.
 CI can be obtained using the delta method or resampling methods.
 Decomposition of NIE follows the same procedure as shown in Section \ref{NIE_NDE}.